oliviermattmann/C2Fuzz/README.md

 # C2Fuzz

-Greybox fuzzer for the HotSpot C2 JIT compiler, developed in the context of a Master's Thesis.
+Greybox fuzzer for the HotSpot C2 JIT compiler, developed in the context of my Master's Thesis.

 Supervisors: